arthurfeitosasc/Excel-VBA-SQL/README.md

 # Excel-VBA-SQL
-This code shows the fastest way to insert data from an excel sheet to an online server using SQL Server and VBA
+This code shows the fastest way to insert data from an excel sheet to an online server using SQL Server and VBA:

         Option Explicit
         Dim cn As New ADODB.Connection
         Dim i, j, LastRow, vbox As Integer
         Dim SQL_command, a, b, c, var1, var2, vpo, var3, var4, var5, var6, id As String
         Dim ws As Worksheet

         Sub insert_from_EXCEL_to_DB()

         Set ws = Sheets("extract")
         LastRow = Range("A1048576").End(xlUp).Row

 #creating a connection with the server